Original Air Date: October 2, 1959

 My Thoughts on “Where Is Everybody?”

 The debut episode of The Twilight Zone forces us to confront the troubling reality of modern space exploration.
 In it, bureaucrats are shown to be testing the sheer limits of the human condition on poor Sgt.
 Ferris as he is driven mad with loneliness.
 Can a human being actually survive for hundreds of hours isolated inside an enclosed box?
 Or will such isolation permanently harm his psyche?
 Should we even consider such an experiment?
 What profit is it to land on the moon but risk our sanity?
-“Where Is Everybody?” reminds us there are natural limits to the human experience.
+“Where Is Everybody?” reminds us that there are natural limits to the human experience.
 Loneliness is a serious problem, and it remains a troubling cultural dilemma for us living in our modern post-industrial techno-utopian society, but it is especially acute for Sgt.
 Ferris who seems to be entirely alone but, like a lab rat, he realizes he is being watched.
-He’s being observed, but he’s not sure why or by whom.
+He’s observed, but he’s not sure why or by whom.
 It creates a unique element of horror to this episode.
 Confusion, disorientation, isolation –all classic ingredients for awe-inspiring terror.
-But perhaps nothing is more horrifying than being secluded in outer space.
+But perhaps nothing is more horrifying than the thought of Sgt.
+Ferris being secluded in outer space.

-At the time of this episode’s airing, humans had not yet landed on the moon, but the prospects were growing ever closer, and many wondered what we might discover out in the vast silence of space.
+At the time of this episode’s airing, humans had not yet landed on the moon, but the prospects were growing ever closer, and many wondered what humanity might discover out in the vast silence of space.
 In many ways, it was still an undiscovered country.
-Would we find unimaginable horrors, the face of God, or perhaps most terrifying of all, a boundless vaccuum of emptiness?
+Would we find unimaginable horrors, the face of God, or perhaps most terrifying of all, a boundless vacuum of emptiness?
 On September 13, 1959, the Luna 2 Russian spacecraft crashed into the moon marking the first ever human contact with our satellite neighbor.
 Three weeks later, The Twilight Zone’s pilot “Where Is Everybody?” aired, though humanity was still about a decade away from officially landing on the moon.
 Today, many decades later, the prospect of space travel only continues to fascinate us.
-The ‘optimistic’ techno-futurist titans of industry are now pushing for manned voyages to Mars as they hail a supposedly new era of humanity evolving into a multi-planetary species.
+The ‘optimistic’ techno-futurist titans of industry are now pushing for new manned voyages to Mars, hailing a supposedly new era of humanity evolving into a multi-planetary species.
 Of course, none of this has yet come to fruition, but it brings to mind the troubling words of Sgt.
 Ferris, in his delirium, as he peers up into the night sky and shouts, “We’ll be up there in a little while!”

 Credits: